mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 12
 **Q:** 12.
-Can you tell us about any open-source projects or contributions you have made to the frontend development community?
+How do you approach mentoring and supporting junior team members in their professional growth?
 **A:**